module specification

 Module summary

-You will consider the impact of factors such as climate change, urbanization, carbon reduction targets, skill shortages, and material availability on the design and manufacturing processes, construction technologies and structural forms adopted by the built environment sector.
+You will consider the impact of factors such as climate change, urbanisation, carbon reduction targets, skills shortages, and material availability on the design and manufacturing processes, construction technologies, and structural forms adopted within the Built Environment sector.
+Furthermore, you will examine the role of Government legislation and regulation in construction, with particular focus on workforce safety and the safety of building occupants during the construction phase and handover.

-By the end of the module, you will have a solid understanding and appreciation of various construction technologies and building services and their contribution towards a sustainable built environment.
-Moreover, you will have developed valuable technical, research, and critical thinking skills, including a proficiency in interpreting construction information.
+By the end of the module, you will have a solid understanding and appreciation of various construction technologies and building services, as well as their contribution to a sustainable Built Environment.
+Moreover, you will have developed valuable technical, research, and critical thinking skills, including proficiency in interpreting construction information.
+Upon completion of this module, you will be able to understand and evaluate the role and impact of design and construction technology in fostering a sustainable Built Environment.

 Syllabus

-The syllabus is informed by the course syllabus and reading material alongside contemporary issues, research, and practice within the built environment.
+The module syllabus is informed by the course syllabus and reading material alongside contemporary issues, research, and practice within the Built Environment.
 Topics will include:

 • An introduction to the statutory regulations affecting design and construction, both national and international, including: